-2. Management of Energy Sources in Turkey- Turkey should continue to take advantage of proved practices in other countries to improve energy efficiency.
+2. Management of Energy Sources in Turkey-Turkey should continue to take advantage of proved practices in other countries to improve energy efficiency.
 The transport sector is an area where urgent attention is needed.
 Turkey should set ambitious fuel-economy standards for vehicles and regulate non-motor components that affect vehicle energy efficiency (e.g. tire rolling resistance and tire pressure).
-Taxation should be used to favor the purchase of more efficient hydropower potential in Turkey [15].
+Taxation should be used to favor the purchase of more efficient vehicles [1, 4].